 The approach that scales: “gummy-first” formulation

-One of the most expensive mistakes in this category is building a formula on paper and trying to force it into a gummy later.
-A better route is to design around the delivery system from day one-what we call a gummy-first approach.
+One of the most expensive mistakes is building a formula on paper and forcing it into a gummy later.
+A better route is to design around the delivery system from day one—a gummy-first approach.

 In practice, that usually looks like this: